 In the state of Massachusetts, not only are dangerous controlled substances illegal to possess, but sometimes the materials used to manufacture them are as well.
+Do you need a possession of a controlled substance lawyer?
 The Worcester criminal defense attorneys at Murphy & Rudolf, LLP are well versed in Massachusetts drug laws and can help you to seek a positive solution.

 Call our firm today at 508-762-1397 for a free consultation.